framesfree/BFtracker/README.md

-# Baby Foot tornament tracker
+# Baby Foot tournament tracker
 With Elo rating system

 How to use: